tengku-hanis/jomresearchwebsite/content/offer_detail/2023-11-27-systematic-review-and-meta-analysis/index.en.md

 The recording and slides for this combo offer is available for purchase:

-- Title: Systematic review nad meta-analysis
+- Title: Systematic review and meta-analysis
 - Price: RM135
 - [Click to buy](https://forms.gle/NHGFpaM7UjDeWXGS9)
 - Content: